matt-harvey/boilermatic/README.rst

 ..........

 Starting at the top, enter the name of the class you want to create.
-The "Filename stem" box will then be automatically populated based on the class name you entered, as will the "Header guard" box.
+The **Filename stem** box will then be automatically populated based on the class name you entered, as will the **Header guard** box.

-If you just want header and/or source files created but with no class declaration, you can leave "Class name" blank and populate only "Filename stem".
+If you just want header and/or source files created but with no class declaration, you can leave **Class name** blank and populate only **Filename stem**.
 A suggested header guard will still be generated based on the filename stem you enter (see below).

 Filename stem and header guard ..............................